metamath/lamp-guide/docs/11/index.md

 ![Visualization of (2+2)=(2+(1+1))](./visual_2p1p1.png)

-The top new line is set of labels being used as inputs into the justification.
+The top new line is the sequence of labels being used as inputs into the justification.
 In this case there's only one label;
 the label you see may be different than what's shown here.
 Under that is a copy of each statement from each label, which in this case